novalabsxyz/libhelium/README.md

 00212effffffffff 29dcxtSTIsyGFZ6Tffffff== s
 ```

-will subscribe you to messages from device 00212effffffffff that is being routed through r01.
+will subscribe you to messages from device 00212effffffffff that is being proxied through r01.

-info
+Info
 ====

 libhelium is copyright (c) Helium Systems, Inc. and distributed to the public under the terms of the MIT license.